 This timeframe is entirely possible if you are fairly knowledgeable on the subject and only need your research to confirm facts and figures.

 If you are going into writing on a complex subject that requires hours of diligent research, then two hours will not be enough time to write a 1000-word essay.

 An opinion piece will be much faster to write compared to an in-depth article.

 You will have to factor in the time needed to review and edit your work, even if you can write quickly and authoritatively on the topic.
 You can speed up the revision process using editorial software like Grammarly, but you should never rely on them completely.

 When writing fiction, I find that if I already have a clear idea of what a scene is about and I’m “in the writing zone,” I can write 1000 words in about 40 minutes.

 Can you write 1000 words in 3 hours?

 Three hours is a more reasonable time frame for writing a 1000-word essay or article, including research, planning, typing, and revision.
 Again, this is provided you’re already familiar with the topic and can type at a reasonable speed.

 The speed you read and your comprehension skills are big factors when researching.

-If you’re a slow reader who takes several read-throughs to glean the relevant information versus a reader who can quickly skim a resource to pick the necessary information, writing your essay will take longer.
+If you’re a slow reader who takes several read-throughs to glean the relevant information versus a fast reader who can quickly skim a resource to pick the necessary information, writing your essay will take longer.